Wild arrive late due to traffic, beat Devils 3-2 in shootout

 Kevin Fiala scored the lone goal in a shootout, Cam Talbot made 42 saves and the Wild beat the Devils 3-2 on Wednesday night after arriving late to the arena.

-Stuck in holiday traffic in Manhattan with the Holland Tunnel closed, the Wild finally made it to Prudential Center at 6:26 p.m., pushing the start back 24 minutes to 7:33 p.m.
+Stuck in holiday traffic in Manhattan with the Holland Tunnel closed, the Wild finally made it to Prudential Center in New Jersey at 6:26 p.m., pushing back the start of the game 24 minutes to 7:33 p.m.

 “In my opinion, it’s a little irresponsible on their part,” Devils coach Lindy Ruff said.

-The delay to the original start time had no ill effects on the visiting team, which sat through a 2 1/2-hour bus ride from its hotel to the arena.
+The delay had no ill effects on the visiting team, which sat through a 2 1/2-hour bus ride from its hotel to the arena.

 “Tried to come in here and you know, not to overthink anything.
 Just go out there and control what I can control.
 And that’s all you can do in a game like that, a situation like this,” Talbot said.
 “So that was my mindset coming into it and I feel like I was able to execute that tonight.”